winglang/wing/README.md

 ## Why do we think the cloud needs a programming language? 🤔

-Existing languages are unable to express the distributed and infrastructure-heavy nature of cloud applications, which are fundamentally different from applications that run on a single machine.
-They are distributed systems which rely on cloud infrastructure to achieve their goals.
-The primary motivation for a new language is to allow developers to express both cloud infrastructure *and* application logic through a unified programming model.
+Cloud applications are are fundamentally different from applications that run on a single machine - they are distributed systems that rely on cloud infrastructure to achieve their goals.

-To allow Winglang code to express both infrastructure and application, the language introduces the concept of *execution phases*.
-The "preflight" phase is where you define your cloud infrastructure and the "inflight" phase is where you define your application logic.
+In order to be able to express both infrastructure and application logic in a safe and unified programming model, Winglang has two execution phases: *Preflight* for infrastructure definitions and *inflight* is for runtime code.

 Preflight code is executed *during compilation* and produces the infrastructure configuration for your app (e.g. **Terraform**, **CloudFormation**, etc).
 Inflight code is compiled to **JavaScript** and executed on within cloud compute platforms in Node.js environments.